 - Recognise & disseminate research findings and best practice through publication and conference presentation.

 The HES Principles of Practice (HES POP) can be accessed below.

-Our founding principles can be traced to a forthcoming article written by Professor Kirby and Dr Iman El-Kaffass (World Journal of Entrepreneurship, Management, and Sustainable Development, 2021).
+Our founding principles can be traced to a forthcoming article written by Professor David A. Kirby and Dr Iman El-Kaffass (World Journal of Entrepreneurship, Management, and Sustainable Development, 2021).
 In it the authors provide two case studies comparing the deleterious, negative consequences for Sustainability stemming from the more traditional wealth creation forms of entrepreneurship with the more positive outcomes resulting from the Harmonised approach.